 You can “Star” a situation to save it and review it later.
 All starred situations are saved in a default view, named “Starred”.

 Inspecting a situation sometimes requires outside help, and you may want to discuss and share the situation with others.

-Another way to collaborate with other users is to share Share the situation with them.
-Shared situations are summarized in an email to the users you share it with.
+Use the Share button to send a summary of the situation in an email to other users.
 The email will contain full details about the situation and all related events, a link to the situation in Unomaly, and your message about the situations of interest.
 You can copy a dedicated link to the anomaly in your clipboard to share with other users.

 Users can access their Share History page from their account menu.
 The Share History page lists all the situations and anomalies that you have shared, who has viewed it, and where you sent it to.